How do they compare?

 Three reasons to choose EntraGuard over — or alongside — ThreatLocker

 ThreatLocker's own reviewers point to a real ramp period and ongoing policy governance to avoid alert fatigue.
-EntraGuard's model puts a managed SOC on that ongoing tuning and triage work as part of the plan.
+EntraGuard's model puts a managed team on that ongoing tuning and triage work, not left for your own staff to build up over months.

-ThreatLocker's dashboards give configuration-risk visibility scoped to the endpoint layer.
-EntraGuard rolls the full stack into a single board-ready posture score and a single invoice — a simpler governance story for a regulated SMB that answers to an auditor, not just an IT admin.
+ThreatLocker's dashboards give configuration-risk visibility scoped to the endpoint layer — genuinely useful, but still one layer.
+EntraGuard rolls the full stack into a single board-ready posture score and one relationship as you add modules — a simpler governance story for a regulated organization that answers to an auditor, not just an IT admin.

-See what's still uncovered — identity, email, dark-web exposure, training — and what a 24/7 team to run the whole thing looks like in one plan.
+See what's still uncovered — identity, email, dark-web exposure, training — and what a specialist team running the whole thing looks like, module by module.

 From EntraGuard clients